WISDEM/WOMBAT/docs/source/index.rst

 The Model in 30 Seconds Or Less
 -------------------------------

-In general, the model has 2 overarching branches: the windfarm itself (the technology strategy), and the simulation environment (the maintenance strategy).
+In general, the model has 2 overarching branches: the wind farm itself (the technology strategy), and the simulation environment (the maintenance strategy).
 For the wind farm model we can control the varying assets (system in the code)--substations, turbines, and cables--as well as the components that comprise each asset (subassemblies in the code).